MikhailWahib/chat-app/README.md

 # Fullstack Chat App

-A real-time chat application built with Go and React with TypeScript.
+A real-time chat application built with Go, React with TypeScript, and WebSockets.

 ## Tech Stack